MCJack123/CraftOS-PC/docs/md/plugins.md

     * This function mounts a path inside the computer, similar to `mounter.mount()`
 * `register_termQueueProvider`: Recieves the address of the `void termQueueProvider(Computer *comp, const char *(*callback)(lua_State*, void*), void* data)` function
     * This function queues an event that has its data filled in by the callback
+* `register_startComputer`: Receives the address of the `Computer* startComputer(int id)` function
+    * This function starts a computer on a new thread and returns the new Computer object
+* `register_queueTask`: Receives the address of the `void* queueTask(std::function<void*(void*)> func, void* userdata, bool async)` function
+    * This function runs a function on the main thread with an optional opaque pointer argument, and unless `async` is `true`, returns an opaque pointer returned by the function
+* `register_getComputerById`: Receives the address of the `Computer * getComputerById(int id)` function
+    * This function returns a Computer object associated with an ID
+* `get_selectedRenderer`: Receives an integer specifying the current renderer

+As of CraftOS-PC v2.3.2, capability callbacks get the name of the capability that's being registered pushed on the stack, so you can now have one function that handles all capabilities required, checking the value of the string passed.

 If compiling for Windows, make sure to use the `_declspec(dllexport)` macro.
 (The `LUA_API` macro does this for you.)
 The plugin must be compiled as a dynamic library (and/or bundle on Mac) for the given platform.
 To see an example of a plugin, see `examples/ccemux.cpp` in the source.